 The composition and symbolism of the Louvre's Virgin of the Rocks is extremely unusual.
 Why the upraised hand, the challenging gaze, the emphasis on John, and the discrepancy in the sizes and apparent ages of the babies?

-To believe that the Louvre painting is the earliest is also to believe that Leonardo began, painted and delivered a most perplexing and challenging artwork, a painting with an obscure emphasis that only dimly related to the commissioned subject.
-It is to believe that the confraternity accepted this extraordinary and challenging painting, demanded its completion and asked no questions about its subject matter.
-It is also to believe that Leonardo, who, previous to that point in time, had been working on an Adoration of the Magi which fitted all the iconographical requirements of church and tradition, had suddenly gone slightly mad and branched off at an inexplicable tangent.
+If we accept the notion that the Louvre painting is the earlier of the two, then we must also believe that Leonardo began, painted and delivered a most perplexing and challenging artwork, a painting with an obscure emphasis that only dimly related to the commissioned subject.
+Can we really believe that the confraternity accepted this extraordinary and challenging painting, demanded its completion and asked no questions about its subject matter?
+We must also believe that Leonardo, who, previous to that point in time, had been working on an Adoration of the Magi which fitted all the iconographical requirements of church and tradition, had suddenly gone slightly mad and branched off at an inexplicable tangent.

 To believe that Leonardo da Vinci painted the Louvre version of the Virgin of the Rocks for the Confraternity of the Immaculate Conception defies all logic.
 It stretches the perception of Leonardo's eccentricity and perversity to the maximum.
 It leads to convoluted and sometimes ridiculous theories ranging from substitution to heresy to an all-encompassing conspiracy by the Roman Catholic Church.